sachin121103/Small-Projects/README.md

 # Small-Projects
-Interesting projects in the "BIg Book of Small Projects"
+Interesting projects in the "Big Book of Small Projects" and "Python Playground"

 Project 1 - Calendar.
 Takes in the Month and Year as an input and provides the output in the form of a calendar